jaredly/geometricart/Roadmap.md

 - [x] also, clip + inset is /not/ working!
 Maybe the resulting path is abnormal somehow? needs to be simplified?
 	- yay fixed

+## [ ] CLIP BUGS

+- [ ] if we inset too far, it turns inside out.
+I tried running an `isClockwise` test, and it lied.

+- [ ] it looks like backtracking directly breaks.

-- [ ] pure circle clip, has some bugs.
+- [x] pure circle clip, has some bugs.
+	- START HERE PLEEEASE

 - [x] extent!